Termination

 }

 In other cases, we need to provide a termination measure.
-A termination measure is an expression that must
+A termination measure must be

 - decrease